 There are 43 campsites within Cardens Bluff Campground.
 Each section of the campground has flush toilets.
 In addition, there is an accessible shower house with eight showers for use by registed campers only.

 Watauga Lake is a 6,430-acre hydroelectric reservoir managed by the Tennessee Valley Authority and surrounded by the Cherokee National Forest.
 Directly across the lake from the campground is the Big Laurel Branch Wilderness area, a rugged, undeveloped mountain range with only the Appalachian National Scenic Trail within its boundaries.

-The nearby Rat Branch Boat Launch is an easy five minute drive from the campground for campers with motor boats.
+The nearby Rat Branch Boat Launch is an easy quick drive from the campground for campers with motor boats.
 Shook Branch Swim Area is also nearby on the shores of Watauga Lake.
 Big Laurel Branch and Pond Mountain Wilderness areas are located north and south of the campground for more rugged, backcountry hiking.

 ADA Access: N

 Beautiful wooded campground with a few sites on the water.
 Perfect for canoeing.
 Showers were clean and bathrooms too.